nnovitsky/ece458/DEPLOYMENT.md

 ## Preparing the React Frontend to Launch
 The next step is to create a build of the frontend static files for the server to display.
 This is done by navigating to the `home/hpt_project_folder/ece458` directory and then navigating to the frontend folder
 ```
-$ cd frontend
+$ cd home/hpt_project_folder/ece458/frontend
 ```
 First make sure that the frontend has all the necessary node modules by running
 ```
 $ npm install
 ```
 The npm dependencies were installed using the `--save-dev` flag which allows the user to only make one call to `npm install` to grab the necessary tools
 Next you will need to add your own server into the configure.js file in order for the frontend to hit the Django endpoints.
-Navigate to the configure.js file, add your server host and comment out the unecessary hosts:
+Navigate to the configure.js file, add your server host and remove the unecessary hosts:

 ```
 $ cd home/hpt_project_folder/ece458/frontend/src/api